MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

 An Analysis Services database is a collection of files (some XML files that point to files, and some compressed binary files) that represent the objects in the cube that you query with MDX queries.
 Processing is the act of refreshing those objects by using a new set of data values from the relational database.
 It runs large relational database Transact-SQL queries to query from the data sources, do joins, aggregate the data, and save the compressed and aggregated data into the cube.
 The old copy of the Analysis Services database objects stays until the very end of the processing.
 When the processing is almost finished, the commit phase begins.

 The commit phase needs an exclusive write lock.
-Users can’t query the objects at the moment when it swaps the old version of the cube data for the new version.
+Users can't query the objects at the moment when it swaps the old version of the cube data for the new version.

 Another problem is that the instance-wide Master.vmp lock is required to finish the commit from processing.
 This special file is a pointer to all the other database objects and their current versions.
 This file is important when you swap out the old database objects with the new database objects.